Opentrons/opentrons-modules/stm32-modules/tempdeck-gen3/firmware/README.md

 ### Task Architecture

-The tasks on the system are organized as follows.
+The tasks on the system are organized in a hierarchial fashion.
+The class diagram below is used to show the relationships between tasks.
 An arrow from one task to another means that the first task sends messages to the second task.
 Responses may also be sent back, but tasks only send unsolicited messages in one direction.

-The drivers that each task contains are listed as methods.
+- The drivers that each task contains are listed as member variables (e.g. `Peltiers`, `Fans`).

-The messages that a task receives are listed as functions.
+- The messages that a task receives are listed as functions (e.g. `UpdateUI()`).
 Messages for which an Acknowledge is sent are prefixed with a `+`.

 ```mermaid
 classDiagram